 Many may opt for the extra effort at Herbert’s Hollow (24) in order to give their horses a bit of an easy before the Irish Horse Gateway (25) and Discovery Valley (26,27).
 World Horse Welfare, our official charity for this year, will have a presence at fence 24 and their famous rescue pony Clippy will be stabled alongside no doubt watching all the action.

 The Discoveries have a different look but will again need a lot of respect as riders must not launch their horses out over the Double Discovery if they are to solve the second part of the puzzle.
 Again the options will take up valuable seconds.

-The Rolex Grand Slam Rails (28) are not as simple as they look and the Marsh Leaf Pit (29,30) takes on a completely new look.
+The Rolex Grand Slam Rails (28) are not as simple as they look and the FEI Classics Leaf Pit (29,30) takes on a completely new look.
 The left side is the quickest as horses jump a cabin before the dramatic descent to two narrow Triple Bars on a two stride bending line.
 The right side has a smaller cabin and the two Triple Bars are on an easier straighter way.

 It’s then back to Discovery Valley (31) where riders jump a Glider Trailer followed three strides later by a Discovery on the back side of the ditch.
 Hopefully this will prove to be more of a speed bump rather than a scary question.
 As riders make the climb up the hill to the ten minute mark, the Arena Homecoming (32) is decorative but not too difficult.